canonical/lora-basicstation-snap/ubuntu-core-image/README.md

 During the build process you will see two warnings.

 - The warning about the kernel is discussed [here](https://forum.snapcraft.io/t/ubuntu-image-warning-kernel-snap/37774/3).
 - The warning about the `pi` snap is because we side-loaded our custom locally built snap.
 This snap is not provided via the Snap Store and it will therefore not get updates.
-To get updates for custom snaps like these you will need a [dedicated Snap Store](https://ubuntu.com/core/docs/dedicated-snap-stores).
+To get updates for custom Gadget snaps like these you will need a [dedicated Snap Store](https://ubuntu.com/core/docs/dedicated-snap-stores).

 If the build was successful you will find a file called `pi.img` in the working directory.